 And the banya itself was amazing, in part because the dipping pool was literally cut into the frozen lake.

 After we were appropriately steamed and soaked, Tamara had a social engagement to attend, so we enjoyed a kitchy Karelian-themed restaurant for dinner (the bear was not available, but Maki did have reindeer!
 I stuck to fish), and a night out on the town.
 The next morning, we had a planned leisurely morning to get ready for hosting some of Tamara’s relatives, while Tamara finished up a little work at the archive.
 This was all fine in good, until I managed to slip on the super clean shower, dramatically cracking a mug on my way down, and falling on the shards under my wrist.
 I realized the danger immediately, and was very relieved that the bleeding was minimal, but I still thought I should probably see someone.
 So Maki called our friend, who told us where to go and called a taxi.
-I awkwardly wrangled into my close and wrapped my hair, and we set off for the “emergency room.”
+I awkwardly wrangled into my clothes and wrapped my hair, and we set off for the “emergency room.”

 I checked in, and they moved me to the front of the line (the doctor was on break).
 When he returned, I was ushered in to see him.
 We learned the Russian word for tetanus (conveyed through charades, which was amusing; I was up-to-date and not at risk).
 He looked it over, declared stitches unnecessary, and had his colleague wrap it up well.
 Within 25 minutes, I was on my way, and my entire visit cost me a grand total of zero rubles, pretty painless (minus the cut, which has since scarred over), all things considered.
 We returned home to finish up preparations to host some of Tamara’s friends and family, so I could do interviews.
 Sometimes, this is what research looks like!